StarRocks/starrocks/docs/administration/User_privilege.md

 ### Enable all roles

 The default roles of a user are roles that are automatically activated each time the user connects to the StarRocks cluster.

 If you want to enable all the roles (default and granted roles) for all StarRocks users when they connect to the StarRocks cluster, you can perform the following operation.

-This operation requires the system privilige OPERATE.
+This operation requires the system privilege OPERATE.

 ```SQL
 SET GLOBAL activate_all_roles_on_login = TRUE;